-The reality is, when you’re saving for your retirement, you’re exposed to a range of different risks that can affect your investment returns and how much money you end up having in your super account when you decide to finish working.
+Few people would relish the thought of taking risks with their retirement savings.
+Yet the reality is you’re exposed to a range of different risks that can affect your investment returns and how much money you end up having in your super account when you finish working.

-We look at 9 investment risks and the impact they can have on your retirement nest egg.
+We look at nine investment risks and the impact they can have on your super nest egg.

 1. Market risk

 This is the risk that your investment will decline in value due to economic developments or other events affecting the entire investment market.
 Market risk covers things like:

 - Changes in domestic and international economic conditions (like a recession or boom)